OpenTalker/SadTalker/docs/best_practice.md

 # Best Practice and Tips for configuration

-> Notice that, our model is only works on REAL person or the portrait image similar to REAL person.
+> Our model only works on REAL person's photo or the portrait image similar to REAL person.
 The anime talking head genreation method will be released in future.

 Advanced confiurations for `inference.py`: